Soni96pl/Xian-DB/README.rst

 What are the technologies used?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The database package is dependent on MongoKit.
+The database package is dependent on MongoKat.

 How can I configure it?
 ^^^^^^^^^^^^^^^^^^^^^^^